 This means that the structural deck is outside of the flat roof extension’s thermal envelope hence creating a cold roof.
 Adequate ventilation is required via eaves vents to minimise the risk of condensation, which could lead to issues such as damp.
 “A better-performing solution is a warm roof,” says Robert from Simply Extend.
 “This is where the insulation is not put in between the timbers but covers the whole of the internal new roof’s ceiling (above the roof deck).”

-Flat roof extensions invite the a variety of finishing materials to choose from.
+Flat roof extensions invite the a variety of roofing materials to choose from.
 The following represent the main options: